 Blood in the urine after pelvic radiotherapy

-Pelvic radiotherapy can cause blood in the urine (haematuria).
-This is because radiotherapy can damage the tissue and blood vessels in the lining of the bladder.
-They can become weaker, and bleed more easily.
+Pelvic radiotherapy can damage the tissue and blood vessels in the lining of the bladder.
+They can become weaker and bleed more easily.
+This can cause blood in the urine (haematuria).

-If you have blood in the urine, it is likely you will need to have tests.
-This is because there are other reasons for blood in the urine, such as infection, and it is important to rule these out.
+If you have blood in the urine, you are likely to need tests to find the cause.
+There may be other reasons, such as infection.
+It is important to rule these out first.

-You may have a test called a cystoscopy, where a thin tube with a camera and light on the end is used to look inside your bladder.
-During the cystoscopy, the doctor may decide to treat the bleeding using heat to seal the blood vessels (called cauterisation or diathermy).
-This can be done with an electrical current or a laser.
+You may have a test called a cystoscopy.
+This uses a thin tube with a camera and light on the end (a cystoscope) to look inside the bladder.
+During the cystoscopy, the doctor may decide to treat the bleeding by using heat to seal the blood vessels.
+This is called cauterisation or diathermy.
+It can be done with an electrical current or laser.

 Treating blood in the urine

-If there is only a small amount of bleeding that has been caused by radiotherapy, you may not need any treatment.
+If there is only a small amount of bleeding caused by radiotherapy, you may not need any treatment.
 But if the bleeding is regular or heavy, or you become anaemic (have a low number of red blood cells), you are likely to need treatment.

 Possible treatments include: